dsmilne3/WillowTech/README.md

 ## What Macbook do I have?

-I am using a 2020 13" Macbook Pro for work and a 2021 14" Macbook Pro for personal stuff.
+I am using a 2022 16" Macbook Pro for work at Cisco AppDynamics.

-The specs for both machines:
+The specs are:
-* 2020
-  * Apple M1
-* 2021
+* 2022
   * Apple M1 Pro
   * 16GB RAM
   * 500GB SSD

 Read more about these Macbooks here: